 You will learn to look at the context of the workplace from different disciplines: Health Psychology, Social and Organisational Psychology and Applied Cognitive Psychology.
-This makes Occupational Health Psychology a very wide-ranging specialisation.
+This makes Occupational Health Psychology a very versatile specialisation.

 You will study relevant subjects, like stress, safety and work-life balance.
-You can make a real difference this the well-being of people.
+You can make a real difference to the well-being of people.

 Occupational Health Psychology: the right programme for you?